prasenjeetpaul/EPAM-Maven-PreLearning/README.md

 # EPAM-Maven-PreLearning
-This repository consists of project developed using Maven &amp; JAVA and a Git Learning Module
+This repository consists of a project developed using Maven &amp; JAVA and a Git Learning Module

 The Maven Project consists of sorting algoithms namely:
 1. **Bubble Sort**